 The main reason for wanting to disable a zone activator is so that supporting zones are not activated unnecessarily.
 A common pattern is for a zone activator to require a dependency on the main zone it is trying to activate.
 If that zone has been disabled, for whatever reason, the activator is also disabled, and supporting zones are not activated.

 For example, the ReSharper C++ activator requires the C++ product zone, but also activates code editing, daemon and navigation zones.
 If the C++ product zone feature is disabled, the C++ activator would still activate code editing, daemon and navigation.
 If no other Features or Products used those zones, they are unnecessarily activated (and probably unlicensed).
-By requiring the C++ product zone, the ReSharper Platform will disabled the C++ activator if the C++ product zone is disabled.
+By requiring the C++ product zone, the ReSharper Platform will disable the C++ activator if the C++ product zone is disabled.
 And now, the code editing, daemon and navigation zones are only activated if another activator needs them.

 Default active zones